camunda/camunda-docs/docs/self-managed/console-deployment/configuration/ssl.md

 ## (Optional) Provide a custom certificate

-If you are using a custom (self-signed) TLS certificate Console or Identity, you need to make Console accept the certificate:
+If you are using a custom (self-signed) TLS certificate in Console or Identity, you need to make Console accept the certificate.

-Provide the path to the certificate file via the environment variable `NODE_EXTRA_CA_CERTS` (make sure that the provided path is accessible from the container, e.g. via a mounted volume):
+Provide the path to the certificate file via the environment variable `NODE_EXTRA_CA_CERTS`.
+Ensure the provided path is accessible from the container, for example, via a mounted volume:

 ```sh
 NODE_EXTRA_CA_CERTS=/path/to/certificate.crt